-In the real world, stalking definition is unwanted obsessive attention to a specific person.
-Physical stalking can get forms of following, secretly watching, persistent calling and texting to manipulate, and finding other means to approach the victim unexpectedly.
+In the real world, stalking is unwanted obsessive attention to a specific person.
+Physical stalking can involve following, secret surveillance, persistent and manipulative calling and texting, and other means of approaching the victim unexpectedly.

 Cyberstalking is way more serious as it involves nefarious intentions, ranging from false accusations and defamation to sexual harassment and even encouraging others to harass the victim.
-In many cases, physical and cyber stalking interconnects, making it even more threatening.
+In many cases, physical and digital stalking interconnect, making it even more threatening.

 NOTE: Cyberstalking and cyberbullying overlap in many places.
 If you’re looking for tips on how to identify and prevent cyberbullying, click here.

-If you suspect being catfished, these tips can help you indicate a fake user:
+If you suspect you’re being catfished, these tips can help you identify a fake user:

 If you’re adding location check-ins to your Facebook and Instagram posts, you’re making it super easy for a cyber stalker to track you by simply scrolling through your social media profiles.
 When combined together, location-tagged posts can indicate your behavior patterns quite accurately.

-If cyberstalkers get to know their victim’s home address, all they have to do is open Google Maps and type it in.
-By using the Street View, they can see exactly how the house looks without even stepping into the victim’s neighborhood and drawing attention.
-Also, cyberstalkers can virtually research the environment: surrounding houses, cameras, and alleys, to get a sense about the neighbors.
+If a cyberstalker discovers their victim’s home address, all they have to do is open Google Maps and type it in.
+By using Street View, they can see exactly how your home looks without even stepping into your neighborhood and drawing attention.
+Cyberstalkers can also virtually research your environment, surrounding houses, cameras, and alleys, to get a sense about the neighbors.

 Do cyber stalkers violate any laws?
 As cyberstalking is a form of emotional assault, laws governing harassment and slander can be applied to electronic communications.
 However, this practice is often problematic because confrontations in cyberspace are different from real-life situations.

 While some countries apply older laws, others have enacted specific cyberstalking laws.
-These laws are relatively new and arguably still have room for improvement.
+These laws are relatively new and usually still have room for improvement.